OPTML-Group/Unlearn-Trace/docs/Response.md

 ## Response Generation

-Customize the `model_name` in both `generate_response.py` and `generate_wmdp_response.py` to point to your unlearned model’s location.
+Customize the `model_name` in both `generate_response.py` and `generate_wmdp_response.py` to point to your unlearned model's location.
 Ensure you have downloaded the WMDP multiple-choice question JSON files as described in [Data.md](./Data.md).

 ### Forget response generation